jpuritz/BIO_594_2019/Exercises/Week05/Maggie/RAD-REF-Maggie.md

----
-layout: post
-title: Week 5 Exercise: Discover the Number of Loci in our Dataset and Assemble a Reference
+# Week 5 Exercise: Discover the Number of Loci in our Dataset and Assemble a Reference
-Author: Maggie Schedl
+### Maggie Schedl
----

 ### Feb.
 2019

 ### Much of this is adapted from [HERE](http://ddocent.com/assembly/) and [HERE](http://ddocent.com/UserGuide/) which are both by Jon Puritz.